 What is eczema?

 Typically, eczema causes a person’s skin to become itchy, red, and red.
 In extreme outbreaks, the skin can become leathery and develop cracks.
 Despite its prevalence, the causes of the different forms of eczema aren’t fully understood, and there is no cure.
 Eczema is common in infants, but it usually resolves before adulthood.
-For adults with eczema, it can be a chronic condition that can appear on any part of the body.
+For adults, it can be a chronic condition that can appear on any part of the body.
 There are a number of different forms, with atopic dermatitis being the most common.

 What causes eczema?